 A Student’s Perspective on High School Math Homework

-“It’s my first year of high school, and everything’s new: new teachers, new students, new lunches, and especially new material-math material.
-Math has never been my strongest subject, but I feel like as long as I work hard and ask questions, then I can eventually understand it.
+“It’s my first year of high school, and everything’s new: new teachers, new students, new lunches, and especially new math material.
+Math has never been my strongest subject, but I feel like as long as I work hard and ask questions, I can eventually understand it.

-Last year, I had some trouble keeping up with the homework because my teacher would assign us a few problems one day and then a ton of questions another day.
+Last year, I had some trouble keeping up with the homework.
+My teacher would assign us a few problems one day and then a ton of questions another day.
 Most days I could finish my homework, but other days when I had soccer practice or a big test on a different subject, it was more difficult to get my work done.
 Sometimes there are just not enough hours in the day…

 So this year when my math teacher gave me this worksheet that outlined our homework for the entire week and told us that he’d only add a few extra problems here and there if he felt we needed more practice, I was ecstatic!